shaderheart/nanoshred/README.md

  - Custom PBR renderer implemented with Metal2, with alpha-clipped and glass material support
  - Uses PhysX for physics through an ObjC++-Swift binding layer
  - Video-as-a-texture support using AVKit
+ - Tap detectors and on-screen tappable objects using the renderer

  ## Screenshots
  Car Scene with an HDRI Background, Reflections and Glass: